A Scalable, Flexible Augmentation of the Student Education Process: Introduction

 \section{Introduction}

-One notable constant through recent history has been education.
+One notable constant throughout recent history has been the process of education.
 Despite changing mediums from paper to pixels, the \textit{structure} of education has stayed nearly identical: sequential, isolated learning, bookended by exams and benchmarked by grades.
-Yet incredibly, even this age-old system has still not yet propogated through all levels of society - many neighborhoods, regions, or entire countries still lack access to quality education \cite{UNSDG}.
+Yet incredibly, even this system has not propagated through all levels of society - many neighborhoods, regions, or entire countries still lack access to quality education \cite{UNSDG}.
 While many studies have been done about the factors that are conducive to learning, there are few solutions that scale well.
 Educators are often aware of the issues, but constrained by combinations of time, resources, or attention, they are forced to adopt a one-size-fits-all system for education.

-In this paper, we develop a novel framework that harnesses open-source data and state-of-the-art deep learning and natural language processing techniques to replicate key factors as cited by educational psychologists.
+In this paper, we develop a novel framework that harnesses open-source data and state-of-the-art deep learning and natural language processing techniques to replicate key factors for effective learning, as cited by educational psychologists.
 Specifically, when students vocalize what they have learned, receive feedback, and learn about related topics when struggling with the main one, both knowledge recall (short-term) and retention (long-term) has been proven to increase \cite{Topping1996}.
 Our main contribution can be summarized as applying these beneficial factors at scale with software, without significant increases in time investment from educators.

 We develop an end-to-end framework that asks students to vocally answer questions created by their teacher, who provided pertinent data sources when creating the question.
-We then perform semantic similarity tests between a student answer and the key concepts extracted from source data, and provide feedback to student about their performance.
+We then perform semantic similarity tests between a student answer and the key concepts extracted from source data, and provide feedback to the student about their performance.
 When a student is struggling with a concept, we recommend other questions - either similar ones also created by the teacher or ones automatically generated from the data sources relevant to the topic - helping plug gaps in knowledge.